dgroomes/java-columnar-query-engine/README.md

   * DONE Define the adjacencies data.
   * DONE Define the state data (code and name).
   * DONE Incorporate the state data into the Arrow data model.
-  * How to relate the ZIP code "rows" to the entries in the state vector?
-I can do it by hand, but is this what Arrow's dictionary encoder is for?
+  * IN PROGRESS Load the adjacencies data into the in-memory format.
-  * Load the adjacencies data into vectors
+  * Implement a query across state adjacencies data.
 * [ ] Create a generic graph API plus a (overtly simple) query execution engine.
 The graph API only supports schema-ful graphs (does this matter?).
 The query execution engine should prune the vector lists (i can't find words for this right now).